liliarose/python-notes/Unit 1.1.md

 ` print "Hello World!" `

 ### Data
-⋅⋅⋅information that is useful in some way.⋅⋅
+information that is useful in some way.
-⋅⋅⋅Ex. name, age, score, etc.⋅⋅
+Ex. name, age, score, etc.
-⋅⋅⋅Computer Science is all about managing data.⋅⋅
+Computer Science is all about managing data.

 ### Math
 ``` python